-On a Saturday in a parking lot near Tampa, there are hundreds of cars lined up for food – each with a unique story.
-There are scenes that Thomas Mantz, President and CEO of Feeding Tampa Bay, won’t forget: Tears in the eyes of men and women who never imagined themselves in a food line; a little girl pressing a napkin with a hand-written message—“Thank You”—against the car window.
+From an aerial perspective, the thousands of cars lined up for food on a Saturday in a parking lot near Tampa resembled a single, coiling serpent.
+Yet on the ground each vehicle told a different story of need brought on by the coronavirus.
+There were scenes that Thomas Mantz, executive director of Feeding Tampa Bay, won’t forget: Tears in the eyes of men and women who never imagined themselves in a food line; a little girl pressing a napkin with a hand-written message—“Thank You”—against the car window.

-With the area’s tourism-dependent businesses shuttered, many are finding themselves without steady employment, and the demand for food assistance is staggering, Mantz says.
-As many as 70% of those in line for 50- to 60-pound food packages are seeking aid for the first time.
-“Eight weeks ago they had good jobs, they had comfortable prospects.”
-Some even tell him that they once volunteered with his group.
+When many of the area’s tourism-dependent businesses shuttered, the demand for food assistance was staggering, Mantz says.
+As many as 70% of those in line for 50- to 60-pound food packages were seeking aid for the first time.
+“Weeks ago they had a good job, they had comfortable prospects.”
+Some even told him that they once volunteered with his group.

-In this hurricane-prone region, responding to emergencies is nothing new for Feeding Tampa Bay, which offers meals, job training and more to hundreds of thousands of food insecure families in the 10-county Tampa Bay area.
+In this hurricane-prone region, responding to emergencies is nothing new for Feeding Tampa Bay, which offers meals, job training and more to hundreds of thousands of food-insecure families in the 10-county Tampa-St. Petersburg area.
 “If there’s a storm, we run into it,” Mantz says.
 “We are built for this.”

-Feeding Tampa Bay has responded with resilience and compassion.
-Working with local restaurants, the organization’s two Trinity Cafes have pivoted from serving 500 meals a day in-person to delivering 8,500 to-go meals to seniors and families with children.
-With changes to the supply chain as a result of the coronavirus, the organization has had to buy food for the first time, spending more than $1 million already.
-Volunteer supply isn’t able to meet the increased need, so Feeding Tampa Bay has hired furloughed workers to fill the gaps, further straining budgets.
+But no storm compared to the economic upheaval wrought by the coronavirus.
+Feeding Tampa Bay responded with resilience and compassion.
+Working with local restaurants, the organization’s two Trinity Cafes pivoted from serving 500 meals a day in person to delivering 8,500 to-go meals to seniors and families with children.
+With supply chains battered, the organization bought food to distribute for the first time, spending more than $1 million.
+As volunteers became scarcer, Feeding Tampa Bay hired furloughed workers to fill the gaps.

-Businesses have responded with crucial support, including $200,000 from Bank of America as part of its overall $100 million commitment to affected communities.
-Other donations, more than Mantz can count, come from individuals who understand it could very easily be them in line.
+Businesses responded with crucial support, including $200,000 from Bank of America as part of its overall $100 million commitment to communities affected by the pandemic.
+Other donations, more than Mantz could count, came from individuals who understood that but for a few breaks it could have been them in line.
 Ten dollars here, $20 there.
-“It always strikes me when someone sends a note that says, “Look, I can't do much, but here is what I have,’” says Mantz.
-In the face of incredible generosity, he adds, “We’re grateful for the opportunity to help.”
+“It always struck me when someone sent a note that said, “Look, I can't do much, but here is what I have,’” says Mantz.
+In the face of incredible generosity, he added, “We’re grateful for the opportunity to help.”